When you’ve got debt and you are keen to pay it down, you’ve got to do more than develop a debt repayment strategy.

 To avoid this problem, keep your debt load low on an ongoing basis and make sure that you’ve got money put aside to cover expenses in the event of an emergency.
 If you are already stretched thin because of high debt, you are that much more vulnerable to falling into debt trouble.

-To remedy this, double check what your coverage is with your employer and make sure that you are adequately covered.
+To remedy this, double-check what your coverage is with your employer and make sure that you are adequately covered.
 Make sure to top up against any shortfall.
+As causes of debt go, lack of sufficient insurance can be the most life-threatening causes of death.

 Too Much Student Debt